MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/browserfeatures.md

 title: Feature differences between Microsoft Edge and WebView2
 author: MSEdgeTeam
 ms.author: msedgedevrel
-ms.date: 03/08/2021
+ms.date: 03/29/2021
 ms.topic: conceptual
 ms.prod: microsoft-edge
 ms.technology: webview
 keywords: IWebView2, IWebView2WebView, WebView2, webview, wpf apps, wpf, edge, ICoreWebView2, ICoreWebView2Host, browser control, edge html
+no-loc: ["Autofill for Addresses", "Autofill for Passwords", Autofill for Payments", Browser Extensions", "Browser Task Manager", "Collections", "Continue-where-I-left-off prompt", "Downloads", "Edge Shopping", "Family Safety", "Favorites", "Hotkeys", "IE Mode" ,"Immersive Reader", "Intrusive Ads", "Read Aloud", "Smart Screen", "Translate", "Tracking Prevention", "Profile and Identity", "Web Payment API", "Windows Defender Application Guard","edge:// URLs"]
 ---
 # Browser feature differences between Microsoft Edge and WebView2

-WebView2 is based off of the Microsoft Edge browser.
-This enables developers to have the opportunity to extend features from the browser to WebView2-based apps, which can be very useful.
-However, WebView2 is not limited to browser-like apps.
-There are many scenarios in which the browser's features don't make sense or are unneccesary.
+WebView2 is based on the new Microsoft Edge browser.
+You to have the opportunity to extend features from the browser to WebView2-based apps, which is useful.
+However, WebView2 isn't limited to browser-like apps.
+Many scenarios include the features of the browser that don't make sense or are unnecessary.

 The purpose of this article is to provide the following information.

 *   The current approach that the WebView2 team uses for browser features.
 *   The status of features and the reasoning behind the state.
-*   The ability for features to be turned on \(or turned off\).
+*   The ability for features to be turned on or off.

-## Guiding Principles
+## Guiding principles

-Browser features within the context of WebView2 should adheres to the following guidelines for most WebView2 features.
+Browser features within the context of WebView2 should adhere to the following guidelines for most WebView2 features.

 *   Most of the WebView2 features work the same as Microsoft Edge features.
 The following exceptions define why a feature is turned off.
     *   It doesn't make sense within the context of WebView2.